 Remove the Cartridge Retention Clip

-The cartridge is held in place within the faucet body with a U-shaped brass clip that needs to be removed.
-The clip surrounds two plastic tabs on the cartridge body and you will need to copy this precise orientation when the cartridge is replaced.
+The cartridge is held in place within the faucet body with a U-shaped brass clip.
+The clip surrounds two plastic tabs on the cartridge body.
+You will need to copy this precise orientation when the cartridge is replaced.